Useful information

 When should an EPC be required?

-It is a requirement before marketing all dwellings for sale or rent to commission
+before marketing all dwellings for sale or rent to commission an EPC.

-is an EPC valid for?
+How long is a Domestic EPC valid for?

-dwelling will be valid for 10 years or until replaced with a newer one.
+An EPC for a dwelling will be valid for 10 years or until replaced with a newer

-The EPC must be no more than 3 years old
+The EPC must be no more than 3 years old when the property is placed on the market for sale.

 Once an EPC has been commissioned, one of our energy assessors will contact the